Music Tim Robson Music Tim Robson

 download.jpeg

 The only rule for this list - I had to like it at the time.
 You know, in the actual 80’s.
 And still like it now.
-It’s a high hurdle I set but let’s limber up and hope we don’t crash into the bar too much.
+It’s a high hurdle I set but let’s limber up and hope we don’t crash into the self-imposed bar too much.

 Ashes to Ashes - David Bowie (1980)